Why you should apply the Code of Practice and use this guidance.

 This guidance also contain references to authorised professional practice (APP), which is practice guidance for policing, issued by the professional body, the College of Policing.
 This is generally open to other organisations who use PNC and LEDS, who may wish to use this to inform their internal practice guidance, where relevant.

-There will also be some performance metrics for both PNC and LEDS.
-The performance metrics may include training, data quality measures, operational-critical measures such as timeliness of data entry, data security and supplier requirements.
-For example, there were specified timeliness targets in the 2005 Code for PNC, which will be reconsidered and refreshed.
+There will also be some performance measures for both PNC and LEDS.
+The performance measures may include training, data quality measures, operational-critical measures such as timeliness of data entry, data security and supplier requirements.
+For example, there were specified timeliness targets in the 2005 Code for PNC, which have been reconsidered and refreshed and are still endorsed by the NPCC.

-These metrics will be developed by subject matter experts working under the governance of the NPCC lead for PNC and LEDS.
-They will be based on existing metrics and targets (such as the two for PNC), as well as identifying or developing those that are required for operational efficiency.
+Further measures will be developed by subject matter experts working under the governance of the NPCC lead for PNC and LEDS.
+They will be based on existing standards and targets (such as the two for PNC timeliness), as well as identifying or developing additional measures that are required for operational efficiency.
+Particular attention is being paid to promoting improvements in data quality, using the six data-quality dimensions, which form the data quality standards.